Deflection of light and time delay in hyperbolic Einstein-Straus--de Sitter solution: Introduction

 \section{Introduction}

 Gravitational lensing provides a powerful probe of cosmic structures, but its interpretation relies critically on assumptions about the Universe's geometry.
-While current cosmological observations suggest that the spatial curvature of the Universe is extremely close to zero, the possibility of a small but nonzero curvature remains open.
-Most gravitational lensing studies, however, assume perfect spatial flatness, allowing for the use of Euclidean geometry to estimate light deflection and time delays.
-Such simplifications, though convenient, break down in curved spacetimes, where photon paths deviate from straight lines even outside local inhomogeneities.
+While current cosmological observations suggest that the spatial curvature of the Universe is extremely close to zero \cite{Planck2020,DiValentino2021}, the possibility of a small but nonzero curvature remains open.
+Most lensing studies, however, assume perfect spatial flatness, allowing for the use of Euclidean geometry to estimate light deflection and time delays.
+Such simplifications, though convenient, break down in curved spacetimes, where photon paths deviate from straight lines even outside local inhomogeneities, potentially biasing predictions.
+Studying spacetimes with negative spatial curvature is therefore essential for building a comprehensive picture of all possible Friedmann–Lemaître–Robertson–Walker (FLRW) cosmologies.
+Such deviations from flatness are particularly relevant given that generic early-universe scenarios and approaches in quantum cosmology often predict slight negative curvatures as a natural outcome \cite{Linde1982,Linde1986,Freivogel2006}.
+Moreover, inflationary and other theoretical models do not guarantee exact flatness \cite{Guth1981,Planck2020}, and so small levels of a hyperbolic geometry are plausible.
+An open universe ($k = -1$) would not only alter the global geometry but also influence the propagation of light rays over cosmological distances, directly affecting gravitational lensing observables.
+Compared to flat or positively curved cases, negative curvature tends to increase comoving distances and enhance the divergence of geodesics, leading to subtle but systematic differences in predicted deflection angles and time delays.
+Quantifying these deviations provides a pathway to test the robustness of standard cosmological models and to explore whether future observations could place tighter constraints on $\Omega_{k0}$.

 The Einstein-Straus–de Sitter (ESdS) model, with a cosmological constant $\Lambda$, is a foundational example of a Swiss-cheese cosmology \cite{ES1,ES2,Balbinot}, offering a self-consistent framework for studying realistic astrophysical phenomena.
-It elegantly reconciles cosmic expansion on large scales with local static gravitational fields by embedding a static Schwarzschild–de Sitter (SdS or Kottler) metric, which describes local systems such as galaxies or clusters, within a dynamic Friedmann–Lemaître–Robertson–Walker (FLRW) universe.
+It elegantly reconciles cosmic expansion on large scales with local static gravitational fields by embedding a static Schwarzschild–de Sitter (SdS or Kottler) metric, which describes local systems such as galaxies or clusters, within a dynamic FLRW universe.

 This work extends the analysis of strong gravitational lensing within the ESdS model to specifically examine the case of negative spatial curvature $k=-1$, which, despite being included in general treatments \cite{Guen3}, remains largely underexplored in detail in the literature.
 Our calculations are grounded in the core principles of general relativity and are based on direct integration of null geodesic equations.
 This approach accommodates arbitrary spatial curvature, without recourse to flat space approximations to compute light bending and time delay.